gallantries/video-library/docs/events/smorgasbord2/presenters.md

 - Do you think the tutorials are in the wrong order? *fix it!*
 - Are you interested in being responsible for that module? **Add yourself!**

-Modules lacking a volunteer responsible person may be removed.
+Modules lacking a volunteer may be removed.

 ## Timeline